-SIGNIFICANT audit risk Account balances effected Summary of findings Valuation of land and buildings NBV £4,206K (PY £2,683K) The Code requires that where assets are subject to revaluation, their year end carrying value should reflect the appropriate fair value at that date.
-The Authority has adopted a rolling revaluation model which sees land and buildings revalued over a five year cycle.
+SIGNIFICANT audit risk Account balances effected Summary of findings Valuation of land and buildings PPE £57.8m PY £45.6m he Code requires that where assets are subject to revaluation, their year end carrying value should reflect the ppropriate fair value at that date.
+The Authority has adopted a rolling revaluation model which sees land and uildings revalued over a five year cycle.
 As a result individual assets may not be revalued for four years.
-This creates a risk that the carrying value of those assets not revalued in year differs materially from the year end fair value.
-We reviewed the approach that the Authority adopted to assess the risk that assets not subject to valuation were materially misstated and considered the robustness of that approach.
-In addition, we considered movements in market indices between revaluation dates and the year end in order to determine whether these indicate that fair values had moved materially over that time.
-In relation to those assets which have been revalued during the year we assessed the valuer's qualifications, objectivity and independence to carry out such valuations and reviewed the methodology used (including testing the underlying data and assumptions).
-As a result of this work we determined that additions could be vouched to supporting information.
-We used a KPMG valuer to assess the valuation report provided by the Authority's valuer and provide challenge.
-Entries related to the valuation had been processed correctly.
-We have set out our view of the assumptions used in relation to accounting for Property, Plant & Equipment at page 16.
-Our work is ongoing in relation to the valuation of land and buildings.
-We have queries outstanding with management in relation to how the Authority has satisfied itself that for those assets not included in the valuation exercise in 2017/18, their value has not materially changed.
-Supporting evidence for some of our sample testing is also outstanding.
-We also require further evidence (as raised in a recommendation in 2016/17) of how the Authority has applied its judgement to the instructions given to the valuer and in respect of the valuation report received.
+This reates a risk that the carrying value of those assets not revalued in year differs materially from the year end fair alue.
+We reviewed the approach that the Authority has adopted to assess the risk that assets not subject to valuation are materially misstated and consider the robustness of that approach.
+We considered movement in market indices between revaluation dates and the year end in order to determine whether these indicate that fair values have moved materially over that time.
+In relation to those assets which have been revalued during the year we assessed the valuer's qualifications, objectivity and independence to carry out such valuations and review the methodology used (including testing the underlying data and assumptions).
+As a result of this work we determined that improvements can be made to the way in which the valuations are carried out, however, no exceptions related to the valuation of the investment properties.
+Investment properties Investment properties £635.7m PY £392.1m The Authority purchased a number of investment properties during the 2017/18 financial year, in addition to the BP Campus which was purchased in 2016/17.
+There is a risk that such assets, which are outside the Authority's core operations are overvalued and not accounted for correctly within the financial statements.
+1 1 2002.1111 We reviewed the approach that the Authority has adopted to assess the risk that the valuation of investment assets are not materially misstated and consider the robustness of that approach.
+We assessed the valuer's qualifications, objectivity and independence to carry out such valuations and review the methodology used (including testing the underlying data and assumptions).
+We reviewed the accounting entries to understand whether the purchase of the properties has been recorded correctly in the accounts.
+We challenged management around whether there any indicators of impairment.
+We have identified misstatements related to the way that a rent free period was accounted for related to Hammersmith Grove, however, no exceptions related to the valuation of the investment properties.